This article explains how to migrate your Lansweeper SQL Server database to a different server or SQL Server instance.

-Lansweeper data, reports and settings are stored in a database, which is hosted in either Microsoft SQL Compact or Microsoft SQL Server.
+Lansweeper data, reports and settings are stored in a database.
+Your database is hosted in either the Microsoft SQL LocalDB, Microsoft SQL Server or (deprecated) Microsoft SQL Compact database server.
 If your database is hosted in SQL Server, you can move it to a different machine or different SQL Server if at some point required.
-If it's hosted in SQL Compact, moving just the database is not possible.
-SQL Compact databases can only be accessed by services running locally on the server, so all Lansweeper components must be present on the same machine and moved simultaneously when SQL Compact is used.
-If you are unsure which database server you are running, browse to the following section of the web console: Configuration\Your Lansweeper License
+If it's hosted in SQL Compact or SQL LocalDB, moving just the database and not the other Lansweeper components is not possible.
+SQL Compact and SQL LocalDB databases can only be accessed by services running locally on the server, so all Lansweeper components must be present on the same machine and moved simultaneously when these database servers are used.
+If you are unsure which database server you are using, you can verify using the ConfigEditor tool or in the Lansweeper web console.

-To move a Lansweeper database hosted in SQL Server to a different server or SQL Server instance, do the following:
+To migrate a Lansweeper database hosted in SQL Server to a different server or SQL Server instance, do the following:

 - Stop the Lansweeper Server service in Windows Services